1964 United States presidential election in Illinois

 The 1964 United States presidential election in Illinois took place on November 3, 1964, as part of the 1964 United States presidential election.
 State voters chose 26 representatives, or electors, to the Electoral College, who voted for president and vice president.

 Illinois was won by incumbent President Lyndon B. Johnson (D–Texas), with 59.47% of the popular vote, against Senator Barry Goldwater (R–Arizona), with 40.53% of the popular vote.
 As of the 2024 presidential election, this is the last election in which Adams County, DeWitt County, Effingham County, Logan County, Menard County, Morgan County, Scott County, Wabash County, and Wayne County voted for a Democratic presidential candidate.

-This would be the last time until 1992 that Illinois would vote for a Democrat in a presidential election.
+This was the last time until 1992 that Illinois voted Democratic in a presidential race, after which the state has always gone Democratic.
+McLean County would not vote Democratic again until 2008.

 Primaries

 Turnout

 Turnout in the preference vote of the primaries was 17.77%, with a total of 917,314 votes cast.

 Turnout in the general election was 84.97%, with a total of 4,702,841 votes cast.
 Both major parties held non-binding state-run preferential primaries on April 14.